Socially responsible investment

 Research and development

-Furthermore, we invest in various fields of research such as the Internet of Things 45.5 million euros in research and development throughout the Group in 2019..
+As a future-oriented telecommunications business, we support and participate in ongoing research.
+We collaborate with various universities.
+For example, we established a professorship for software engineering (with a focus on blockchain) at the CODE University of Applied Sciences in Berlin.
+We invest in various fields of research such as the Internet of Things33 million euros in research and development within the Group in 2021.(IoT).
 We invested a total of